AAATL Detailed Role

 3. Encourage awareness of other talking newspaper groups through talking newspaper conferences or visits to local TN’s

-This post is currently only funded as a 16 hour per week post but is funded for 3 years.
+This post is currently only funded as a 16 hour per week post and is currently due to end at March 31st 2021.
 We will, therefore, need you to work with our fundraising team to secure additional funding for additional hours.
 You should also have access to a car have experience of working with volunteers and be able to demonstrate your ability to be a good public speaker.

 How To Apply: